vippsas/vipps-login-wordpress/readme.txt

 Version 1.1.15: Added version headers for the Vipps integration

 == Changelog ==

+= 2021.12.09 Version 1.1.17 =
+* Add suppression of more than one call to the login process

 = 2021.12.01 Version 1.1.16 =
 * For some reason, a bug where the blogversion was *outputed* didn't kick in on our systems, but broke login for some users.
 This version restores normal operations.